EnCiv/civil-pursuit/README.md

 npm install

 ```
-**use npm install --force** if it refuese in install because it could not resolve Storybook dependencies.
-We are working on upgrading to the latest version of Storybook.

-**skip storybook and go to MongoDB** until we have the new version working.

 For the first stages of this project, we will be focusing on storybook
 ```
 npm run storybook